Big Sur, Yosemite & San Francisco Road Trip

 PS: It can be very cold in the early morning (even in high summer) so pack something warm!
 I absolutely love my warm and super cozy hoody from Kühl.
 It’s great for outdoor trips like this one!

 Near the Hetch Hetchy entrance, in the northwestern part of Yosemite National Park, you find Evergreen Lodge, a rustic mountain resort that welcomes families and couples in its charming cabins.
 Another great and comfortable accommodation option is Rusk Creek Lodge, very close to the west entrance.
 Families will love the resort facilities and tours.
-In the heart of the national park you can find The Majestic Yosemite Hotel, an architectural masterpiece with spectacular views of the Yosemite Valley and the Half Dome.
+If you want to pamper yourself without sacrificing the ambiance of a rustic mountain getaway, then I warmly recommend Firefall Ranch (newly opened in 2024).

-Remember to contact us well in advance to book your accommodation for one of the above mentioned lodging options as rooms get sold out months before the start of the peak season!
+Remember to contact me well in advance to book your accommodation for one of the above mentioned lodging options as rooms get sold out months before the start of the peak season!

 What are the best hikes?